nerissa29/city-explorer-api/README.md

 ## Credit and Collaborations

-Collaborated with my accountability partners in regards to drawing/planning out the WRRC.
+Collaborated with my accountability partners, Nick Seidel and Jordan Kwan, in regards to drawing/planning out the WRRC.

 WRRC Day 1